chetrambassit121/fearless_restful_api/README.md

 <h3>CONCLUSION:</h3><br>
 This RESTful API is now connected locally to you Docker Desktop App and can be accessed on localhost:3000<br>
 You can now just run 'docker-compose up' to start the server and go to localhost:3000!<br>
-To change the port number in the terminal run 'docker-compose run --rm web python manage.py runserver <port_number>'<br>
+To change the port number in the terminal run 'docker-compose run --rm web python manage.py runserver port_number'<br>
 To change the port number manully go to Docker-compose.yml, under web:/commands and web:/ports<br>